dj980907/CrossyRoad/README.md

 ## Run
 Press Play in Unity.
 There are 2 player controllers: S and W for the left player, and the Up Arrow and Down Arrow for the right player.

+## Run
+* Press Play in Unity to play the game from _MainMenu_ Scene
+* Press start button on the game play screen
+* Move the river otter by pressing direction keys in your keyboard (left arrow: move left, right arrow: move right, upward arrow: move forward, downward arrow: move back)

 ## Learn more
 Refer to our [documentation](https://docs.echo3D.co/unity/) to learn more about how to use Unity and echo3D.